yetanotherco/aligned_layer/docs/3_guides/1_SDK_how_to.md

 }
 ```

-On the [next section](./1.2_SDK_api_reference.md) we will dive deeper into what does each argument mean, and what other functions does Aligned SDK contain.
+In the [next section,](./1.2_SDK_api_reference.md) we will dive deeper into what does each argument mean, and what other functions does Aligned SDK contain.